Having long term parenting goals is a must for any parent. Discover 8 examples of goals for kids to be able to do

-Nurture a love of learning that’s already inherent in them, especially by exposing them to the wider world.
-Focus on raising kids driven to do what’s right, even when it’s hard.
-And finally, remind them that they matter, no matter what.
+Nurture a love of learning that’s already inherent in him, especially by exposing him to the wider world.
+Focus on doing what’s right, even when it’s hard.
+And finally, remind him that they matter, no matter what.

 Parenting goals like these keep me in check.
 They show me whether I’m doing my job, and that tantrums and spills on the floor don’t matter nearly as much as who my kids are being.

 Get more tips: